 “Our mission is to ensure that people with limited-incomes in the South Sound region have access to credit, technical assistance, training and support for small business development.
 These services are provided with the belief that people can and do transform their lives as they bring their strengths, initiative and dreams to their entrepreneurial efforts.”

-Enterprise for Equity has been helping people with limited-incomes start small businesses since 1999.
+Enterprise for Equity has been helping people with limited-incomes and others start small businesses since 1999.
 The Microcredit Summit in Washington, D.C in 1997 initially inspired this effort.
 After the Summit a small group of volunteers brought together 30 representatives of low-income serving agencies in the South Sound such as the Food Bank, Refugee and Immigrant Services Center, and Housing Authority to learn about the self-employment needs of the people they serve.
 Since then we have developed relationships with these agencies, conducted comprehensive business planning programs, obtained our 501(c)3 designation, established an active Board of Directors, and received sponsorships and funding from foundations, businesses and public agencies.

 Our organization has implemented a full menu of business planning, technical assistance and support services to help people increase their income, confidence and financial security.
 Enterprise for Equity is uniquely qualified to support entrepreneurs with limited-incomes in the development of their business.
 Our curriculum is comprehensive and our staff, trainers and volunteers are experienced in supporting micro-businesses.